githubixx/ansible-role-docker/README.md

 # plus "/docker-ca-certificates".
 That means if the user's $HOME directory is e.g.
 # "/home/da_user" then "docker_ca_certificates_src_dir" will have a value of
 # "/home/da_user/docker-ca-certificates".
+# If you don't need CA certificates just leave the variable as is.
 docker_ca_certificates_src_dir: "{{ '~/docker-ca-certificates' | expanduser }}"
 # The directory where the program "update-ca-certificates" searches for CA certificate
 # files (besides other locations).
+# If you don't need CA certificates just leave the variable as is.
 docker_ca_certificates_dst_dir: "/usr/local/share/ca-certificates"
 ```